 Swelling of the kidneys can occur in 43% to 100% of pregnant women and is more prevalent as pregnancy progresses (not dangerous):

 Hydronephrosis, swelling of one or both kidneys due to a blockage or obstruction of the kidneys’ urine collection system, occurs in most pregnant women beginning around 22 weeks of pregnancy.
 This is considered normal and asymptomatic – unless an infection develops.

 This blockage can trap 200 to 300 milliliters of urine in the system when it should be empty.
 This is assessed to be a leading contributing factor to the high prevalence of Urinary Tract Infections during pregnancy.

-Impaired renal (kidney) function during pregnancy can increase the risk of complications and is considered relatively common.
+Impaired renal (kidney) function during pregnancy is considered relatively common and can increase the risk of complications.